 How To Get From Ohrid To Skopje (& Skopje To Ohrid), North Macedonia

 Macedonia is a beautiful country, and it’s pretty easy to travel around, thanks to its small size.
-It’s always a great idea to check out as much of a country as you can wherever you visit, and thankfully, when you visit this particular place, you have some fantastic opportunities for a two-center break or even more.
+It’s always a great idea to check out as much of a country as possible wherever you visit.
+Thankfully, when you visit this particular place, you have fantastic opportunities for a two-center break or even more.

-So, why would you want to visit these two places, to begin with?
+So, why would you want to visit these two places?

-Skopje is the capital, which means it’s full of places to visit, culture, shopping, and fun to be had.
+Skopje is the capital, full of places to visit, culture, shopping, and fun.
 It’s also a gorgeous spot, as the Kale Fortress looks down on the city center.
-This is an ancient city too, which has been inhabited since as far back as 4000BC.
+This ancient city was also inhabited as far back as 4000BC.

-Ohrid is a beach resort in the south that’s famous for beautiful sand and sea, as well as 365 churches, one for each day of the year!
+Ohrid is a beach resort in the south famous for beautiful sand and sea and 365 churches, one for each day of the year!
 Sitting on Lake Ohrid, it’s a stunning place to visit, and it will certainly fill up your camera roll.

 So, how to get from Ohrid to Skopje, and of course, back again?

 There are no direct train routes between the two destinations, so your main options are driving, bus, or perhaps a taxi if you want to save time and effort.